 The here described invention minimizes the polarization deviation of the light at the output of a polarization-maintaining (PM) optical fiber under disturbances of the environment such as temperature, pressure, and position changes.
 By alternately heating and cooling the fiber, the internal birefringence of the PM fiber is modulated within seconds by means of a heating element in the shell (see figure).
 In this way, the linear polarization at the fiber input can be adjusted with high precision, to ensure that the polarization angle of the light at the fiber output remains highly stable up to a precision of 0.01 ° in spite of changes in the environmental conditions.

 - Fast modulation of the birefringence of a PM fiber

 - High-precision polarization preservation at the fiber output

 - Affordable use on all PM fibers with a fiber sheath

 A German patent application was filed.
-An international PCT patent application is possible.
-A laboratory-scale prototype was successfully manufactured and laboratory tests performed.
+A laboratory-scale prototype was successfully manufactured, and laboratory tests performed.
 On behalf of the University of Bonn, PROvendis offers licenses to interested companies for the method.